Dee-Techie/Cybersecurity-Portfolio/Labs/CTI-lab.md

 - 🧪 MITRE mapping helps contextualize behaviors quickly
 - 🔍 CyberChef and VirusTotal are go-to tools for fast IOC enrichment
 - 🧱 Never underestimate the importance of an isolated VM
+- 🛡️ Always defang (replace . with [.])
+IOCs before including them in reports, blogs, or communications.

 ---